lyg1597/multi_agent_verification/readme.txt

 pyvista
 matplotlib

-To replicate our experiments from the paper please run commands on our example files from the root directory of our local repo.
+To replicate our experiments from the paper please run the following commands on our example files from the root directory of our local repo.
 The statics will appear in the terminal as the scenario finishes.
 1. To generate Figure 1:
     Change directory by running the following command: cd ~/Swerve